xcomfan/xcomfan.github.io/go/types/strings.md

 rawString := `This is a raw string literal.
 It can contain any character except backticks.`
 ```

+## Zero value for stings

+The zero value for stings is the empty string `""`.

 ## Concatenating Strings

 You can concatenate strings with the `+` operator